Social sustainability – integrating measurements of the intangible

 Getting the definition right

-Social sustainability includes many topics, from human rights, labour rights, and fair wages to education, human trafficking and child labour.
+Social sustainability includes many topics, from human rights, labor rights, and fair wages to education, human trafficking and child labor.
 What makes social footprinting tricky, however, is determining baselines and tracking progress within these topics.
 That requires deciding what indicators to track and how to define and measure these indicators.
-Not all metrics for social footprinting follow a line of positive correlation, for example: more education is good, but 24 hours a day is probably not so good.
+Not all metrics for social footprinting follow a line of positive correlation, for example, more education is good, but 24 hours a day is probably not so good.